Paddock Rules – Formula SAE Electric

 Everyone (participants, volunteers, sponsors, and spectators) at Formula SAE Electric would like to enjoy an accident-free event.
 Rules listed alphabetically must be followed.

-BEHAVIOR: Professional courtesy and attitudes expected.
+BEHAVIOR POLICY: Professional courtesy and attitudes expected.

 • Use of motorcycles, quads, bicycles, skateboards, rollerblades, scooters, or similar person-carrying devices in any part of the competition area, including paddocks, in prohibited, as are self-propelled pit carts, toolboxes, tire carrier, etc.